 Lawmakers describe Statehouse secrets of survival

-PROVIDENCE – Portraying the House of Representatives as a fixed political game where those who do not follow leadership are left out, and only insiders know the real agenda, current and former representatives from northern Rhode Island gave their take on how the state got involved in a $75 million loan to the failed 38 Studios gaming company in statements released last week by the Rhode Island State Police.
+PROVIDENCE – Portraying the House of Representatives as a fixed political game where those who do not follow leadership are left out, and only insiders know the real agenda, current and former representatives from northern Rhode Island gave their take on how the state got involved in a $75 million loan to a gaming company that later failed in statements released last week by the Rhode Island State Police.

 The testimony paints a picture of an environment where records go missing, where politicians are rewarded for their loyalty – and punished when they lack it – and where those who refuse to follow suit are kept from important appointments.

 “If the average person in the state really knew how the legislative process worked, they’d vote everybody out,” said Rene Menard, a former representative from Lincoln who served from 1988 to 2012, in a statement to Detective Cpl.
 Kenneth Buonaiuto.

 Menard was among more than 100 witnesses contacted as part of the investigation of the fiscal debacle, which began with the 2010 approval of the Jobs Creation Guarantee Program and ended with the bankruptcy of a speculative company the state had promised $75 million in loans.
 He, and others, repeated the mantra heard across Rhode Island since former Red Sox pitcher Curt Schilling’s video game company 38 Studios went under that year: we thought we were promoting small business.

 Rep. Karen MacBeth, who served District 52 in Cumberland from 2009 to 2016, said of the 2010 bill, “I felt very uncomfortable, but I had senior reps and people ... (who) had served longer than me telling me it was a job creation bill, I would have to support it; it would be a bad message to the business community if I didn’t.”